-- Students are not permitted to leave the building for lunch - Food and drinks are not to be taken out of the cafeteria - No yelling, profanity or horseplay - Students are not permitted to cut into the serving lines - Trash is to be deposited in the proper receptacles. - Trays, silverware, and dishes are to be returned to the proper collection area - Each student is responsible for the cleanliness of the area where he/she ate - Chairs should be placed back in the proper position before exiting - Inappropriate behavior such as the throwing of objects and food fights will result in suspension and the student(s) may be arrested for disorderly conduct - After eating, students must remain in the cafeteria area - Students are not permitted to gather at the exit doors - Students are not permitted to loiter in the hallways or Lobby area
+Students are not permitted to leave the building for lunch

+- · Food and drinks are not to be taken out of the cafeteria - No yelling, profanity or horseplay - Students are not permitted to cut into the serving lines - Trash is to be deposited in the proper receptacles - Trays are to be returned to the proper collection area - Each student is responsible for the cleanliness of the area where he/she ate - Inappropriate behavior such as the throwing of objects and food fights may result in detention or suspension and charges may be filed with the police department. - · After eating, students must remain in the cafeteria area - Students are not permitted to gather at the exit doors - Students are not permitted to loiter in the hallways or lobby area - A lunch monitor will dismiss students - Lunch is considered a class therefore, arriving late or leaving without permission will be cause for disciplinary action - No students are permitted in the cafeteria at any time other than their scheduled lunch.
+Violators will be disciplined at the discretion of the building administration - Administration and/or staff covering lunch duty reserve the right to assign seats for any students not following expectations/rules during their lunch period.
+This can be for a few days or for the remainder of the school year.

-The Food Service Department of the Ambridge Area High School serves a variety of choices for both breakfast and lunch.
+The Food Service Department of the Ambridge Area Middle School serves a variety of nutritious choices for both breakfast and lunch.
 Menus are published on a monthly basis.
-Prices for all items are set by the Board of Education and publicized.
+Breakfast and lunch are served for all enrolled Middle School students at no cost under the Community Eligibility Provision.